 - Technical troubles

 - I am getting an error saying I have already registered: This usually occurs because there is already a registration for that event associated with the email address you are using, for example if you registered a family member before registering yourself.
 The easiest way to resolve this is to register using a different email address.
 Note that this email address will be used to send you your registration ID, race briefing and results.
 If you need to change or cancel your registration later on, you will need to check this email address to find your registration ID.
+If you have tried this and are still having problems, please email activeworks support at firstname.lastname@example.org .

 - Technical troubles with registering / payment errors: Please take a screenshot of the error, then contact us at the email address below, attaching the screenshot.
 If you miss a discount or cutoff deadline due to technical troubles, we are unable to shift the deadline or issue a new discount and highly recommend registering well in advance of any deadlines and contacting us well in advance if there are any issues.